thepok/MathAsPOW/README.md

 Proof of Work by finding a Solution to a Problem must hard to generate but easy to verify.
 In Bitcoins its of the Form: Find a x for that Hash(x)<k.

 Proofs for Mathematical Hypotheses are of the same quality, increasingly Hard to get, but once found, easy to verify ( if written in a Computerreadable form).
-Finding shorter Proofs is hard to, but easy verrifable.
-Good POW too.
+Finding shorter versions of known Proofs is hard to, but easy verrifable.
 Finding Theorems, that can be used to shorten multible know Proofs.
+(Verry hard, such Theorems may be realy Interesting)

 Problems:
 Not so easy to time the finding of Solutions